Lamborghini Athon: Design

 Marc Deschamps, a Frenchman, led the design process for the Lamborghini Athon, which was Bertone Studio's first ever concept car.
 He was chosen to lead the design after Marcello Gandini left the position as the design coordinator in 1979 for Bertone.
 The car was based on the silhouette sport type aesthetic and resembled some of the looks of the Lamborghini Urraco.
 Marc Deschamps honored the prior design of Bertone's concept cars; he specifically made the Athon much like the concept cars Bertone created in the 1970s.
 He included "sculpted geometric volumes" that were defined by clear edges and cut lines.
 He also did not follow what is universally known as the traditional spider design for the car.
 The Athon, a proclaimed spider, has its cabin located in a forward position as opposed to the traditional mid-set cabin in a normal spider.
 Another detail that sets the Athon apart from the original aesthetics of a spider is the height and position of the rear deck compared to the height and positioning of the sloping hood.
 This design concept would later be used when the Bertone company created the Jalpa Speedster.
 The design of the Athon also influenced media and movie productions.

 Marc Deschamps was also inspired by Nuccio Bertone to add a few more unique features to the car's body.
 For example, Marc Deschamps created the doors so they would have a noticeable gap between the doors and the door sills.
 Deschamps also designed the tail lights to have very thin grooves in order to assure that they did not interfere with the solid rear end of the car.
-Another unique feature is the design of the steering wheel and touch screen panels.
-The steering wheel was designed with a single spoke.
-To the left of the steering wheel, there was a pod, used as a place to hold the secondary controls.
-The touch screen panels were equipped with electronic readouts.
-Vegalie, an Italian supplier, created the instrumental design of the Athon.
-They made the windshield wipers, turn signals, as well as the indicator switches which are in close reach within the steering wheel.
+The instrument panel featured a single-spoke steering wheel and touch screen panels equipped with electronic readouts.
+A pod within close reach of the steering wheel held windshield wiper and indicator switches and Veglia, an Italian supplier, created the digital instruments.
 The Athon's design was created to honor Fillipo Perini's devout love to the Lamborghini Silhouette aesthetic appearance.
 His impact as a designer for Lamborghini is seen in the Athon's front sloping hood.
 The Athon was forcefully given to the Bertone company as the Lamborghini company was in the process of liquidation and going through financial difficulty.
 The Athon was retired in the Bertone museum located in Rubiana, Italy directly after it showcased in the Turin Auto Show.
 Bertone occasionally removed the car from its museum and made it displayed for the public at a few select shows.
 Although it has had minor repairs to some of the mechanical components of the car, the Athon was never restored.
 The Athon was referenced when making the props for the films Tron, Total Recall, and RoboCop.